How Sports Massage Helps With Recovery

 For marathon runners, recovery is just as important as training.
 Sports massage can play a vital role in helping your body bounce back after the intense physical demands of long-distance running.

-There are many benefits to sports massage after running a marathon or completing a long-distance training session.
-These include:
+There are many benefits to sports massage these include:

-• Improved range of motion: Marathon training often places repetitive stress on certain muscle groups, leading to tightness and restricted movement.
+• Improved range of motion: Training often places repetitive stress on certain muscle groups, leading to tightness and restricted movement.
 Sports massage helps to reduce muscle tension and scar tissue, restoring flexibility and improving range of motion.

 • Reduced risk of injury: Regular sports massage can help to prevent injuries by keeping muscles supple, improving circulation, and maintaining joint mobility.
 This is particularly important during the high-volume training phases of marathon prep and the recovery period afterward.